 Online Services

-ACCESS TO ONLINE SERVICES - if you would like access to online services i.e. to book and cancel appointments, order repeat prescriptions, view your medical record and view any test results.
+ACCESS TO ONLINE SERVICES - if you would like access to online services i.e. to book and cancel appointments, order repeat prescriptions, view your medical record and view any test results please see how to sign up below.

 Online services should not be used for urgent queries or medical emergencies.
 For anything of this nature please call the surgery, 111 or 999 if there is a medical emergency.